NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 colormaps.
 Use the ``--min`` and ``--max`` options to narrow down the range of values to colorize.

-The ``--colorize-image`` option applies to all subsequent images till ``--no-colorize-image`` is encountered, and vice-versa.
+The ``--colorize-image`` option applies to all subsequent images until ``--no-colorize-image`` is encountered, and vice-versa.
 Each ``--colormap-style`` option also applies to all subsequent images until overridden by this option with another value.